Southwest passengers face delays after nationwide grounding - KESQ

 AP Airlines Writer

-The hold on departures was lifted by late morning, according to Southwest and the Federal Aviation Administration, but not before traffic at airports from Denver to New York City backed up.
+The hold on departures was lifted by mid-morning Eastern time, according to Southwest and the Federal Aviation Administration, but not before traffic at airports from Denver to New York City backed up.

 “Southwest has resumed operations after temporarily pausing flight activity this morning to work through data connection issues resulting from a firewall failure,” the Dallas-based airline said in a prepared statement.
 “Early this morning, a vendor-supplied firewall went down and connection to some operational data was unexpectedly lost.”